giffordlabcvr/RABV-GLUE/README.md

 GLUE (**G**enes **L**inked by **U**nderlying **E**volution) is a data-centric bioinformatics environment for virus sequence data, with a focus on variation, evolution and sequence interpretation.

-You can learn more about it on the GLUE web site: [http://tools.glue.cvr.ac.uk](http://glue-tools.cvr.gla.ac.uk).
+You can learn more about it on the [GLUE web site](http://glue-tools.cvr.gla.ac.uk).

 ## Table of Contents